 - And contain the words BALLOON, ROCK and UMBRELLA.
 (Longer variations were acceptable.)

-After writing and submitting the story (my seventeenth straight entry), I wrote a blog post about the experience, Writing True Sentences.
+After writing and submitting the story (my seventeenth straight entry), I shared a blog post on Tall And True about the experience, Writing True Sentences.
 I revealed recalling Ernest Hemingway's advice to writers to write one true sentence.
-And how I started with, "The policewoman at the front of the Court is trying to catch my eye."
+And how I started my story with, "The policewoman at the front of the Court is trying to catch my eye."

 I had a COURT setting and an opening scene to build upon with more true sentences, half-truths and pure imagination.
-For example, it's true a policewoman once tried to catch my eye in Court.
+For example, it's true a policewoman once tried to catch my eye in Court and mouthed, "Guilty or not guilty."
 But my wife's never been a nurse.
 However, I dated a nurse before my marriage, so that part was a half-truth.
 The rest is imagination.

 As for BALLOON, ROCK and UMBRELLA, I felt confident I'd find a place for the first two words.
 But I sweated on the third until it occurred to me why "Dolled-up" might be attending Court.

-In the blog post, I also quoted George Saunders, who has observed, "A short story will undergo hundreds of edits.
+In the Writing True Sentences blog post, I also quoted George Saunders, who observed, "A short story will undergo hundreds of edits.
 It's done when it's done.
 I know it when I see it."

 It's the same for me and my stories.
 A shiver ran up my spine when I wrote the last sentence, "And I feel the Court's judgement."
-That's how I know when "it's done"!
+That spine-tingling feeling is how I know when "it's done"!

 I hope you enjoyed Judgement.
 Please feel free to review the short story below or click on my writer bio to contact me via Facebook, Twitter or email.